mpaland/printf/README.md

 Using the standard libc printf may pull **a lot** of unwanted library stuff and can bloat code size about 20k or is not 100% thread safe.
 In this cases the following implementation can be used.
 Absolutely **NO dependencies** are required, *printf.c* brings all necessary routines, even its own fast `ftoa` (floating point), `ntoa` (decimal) conversion.

-If memory footprint is really a critical issue, floating point, exponential and 'long long' support and can be turned off via the `PRINTF_DISABLE_SUPPORT_FLOAT`, `PRINTF_DISABLE_SUPPORT_EXPONENTIAL` and `PRINTF_DISABLE_SUPPORT_LONG_LONG` compiler switches.
-When using printf (instead of sprintf/snprintf) you have to provide your own `_putchar()` low level function as console/serial output.
+If memory footprint is really a critical issue, floating point, exponential and 'long long' support and can be turned off via compiler definitions or CMake c onfiguration options (details below).
+When using this library's `printf()` and `vprintf()` functions (instead of the standard library's) you have to provide your own `_putchar()` low-level function - as this library is isolated from dealing with console/serial output, files etc.

 ## Highlights and Design Goals

 There is a boatload of so called 'tiny' printf implementations around.
 So why this one?
-I've tested many implementations, but most of them have very limited flag/specifier support, a lot of other dependencies or are just not standard compliant and failing most of the test suite.
-Therefore I decided to write an own, final implementation which meets the following items:
+[Macro Paland](https://github.com/mpaland) before creating this one, but most of them had very limited flag/specifier support, a lot of other dependencies or were just not standard compliant, and failing most tests in this repository's current test suite.
+Macro therefore decided to write his own implementation, with the following goals in mind:

- - Very small implementation (around 600 code lines)
+ - Very small implementation (under 700 lines of code as of July 2021)
- - NO dependencies, no libs, just one module file
+ - NO dependencies on other packages or libraries, no multiple compiled objects, just one object file.
- - Support of all important flags, width and precision sub-specifiers (see below)
+ - Support of all standard flags, and all width and precision sub-specifiers (see below)
- - Support of decimal/floating number representation (with an own fast itoa/ftoa)
+ - Support of decimal/floating number representation (with an internal, relatively fast `itoa`/`ftoa` implementation)
- - Reentrant and thread-safe, malloc free, no static vars/buffers
+ - Reentrant and thread-safe; `malloc()` free; no global or static-local variables or buffers.
- - LINT and compiler L4 warning free, mature, coverity clean, automotive ready
+ - Clean, mature and robust code; passes linting and compilation with no warnings; full coverage by testcases; automotive ready.
- - Extensive test suite (> 400 test cases) passing
+ - Extensive test suite (currently over 400 test cases) passing.
- - Simply the best *printf* around the net
+ - Simply the best *printf* around the net <- (although that's always a matter of opinion)
  - MIT license

 ## Usage

-Add/link *printf.c* to your project and include *printf.h*.
-That's it.
-Implement your low level output function needed for `printf()`:
+There are at least 4 ways to use this library:

+1. Use CMake to configure, build and install the library.
+Then, in another CMake project, use `find_package(mpaland-printf)` and make sure the install location is in the package search path.
+2. Use CMake to configure and build the library.
+You now have a library file (shared or static, depending on your choice), e.g. `printf.a` on Unix machines; and a header file, `printf.h`.
+In your project, if you include `printf.h` and link against the library file, you're all set (remember - no dependencies).
+3. Copy `printf.c` and `printf.h` into your own project, and build them yourself.
+Note the various preprocessor options controlling the library's behavior!
+You will have to set them yourself, or live with the default values (which are quite reasonable).
+Remember that the library requires compilation with the C99 language standard.
+4. Include the contents of `printf.c` into your own code.
+This works well enough - whether it's a C or C++ file, and even within a namespace.
+With this option also you need to consider the preprocessor options controlling behavior, and the language standard.

+One caveat to the above, is that if you want to use the `printf()` function and print to the standard output stream or to a file - you will need to implement a low-level output function for the library to use:

 ```C
 void _putchar(char character)
 {